What is COSHH?

 If there is an accident, incident or other emergency involving a hazardous substance, then procedures must be in place to deal with such occurrences.
-This means setting up appropriate responses, warnings and communication, which need to be practised.
-The procedures must ensure that the effects of the hazardous substance are minimised immediately and that normal operation is resumed as soon as possible.
+This means setting up appropriate responses, warnings and communication, which need to be practiced.
+The procedures must make sure that the effects of the hazardous substance are minimised immediately, and that normal operation is resumed as soon as possible.
 Further information can be found in the Regulations and appropriate HSE guidance notes.

 Information, instruction, training and supervision